leg-git-555/Slack/user_stories.md

   * an invalid form submit shows validation errors in the form but also repopulates <br/>the form with valid data

 ### Update Channels
+* Logged in users who own the workspace or the channel can edit the channel name via a button

 ### Delete Channels
 * A channel owner or Workspace owner who is logged in can click the 'remove channel' button at the bottom of the channel list.